thisGuyIsDavid/QuickbooksDemo/README.md

 Run the script in 'server.py'.
 This will start a Flask server that is needed for response handling during the auth process.

-In the root directory, create a JSON file with the following information from the QB developer dashboard:
+In the root directory, create a JSON file called `auth.json` with the following information from the QB developer dashboard:

 `{
     "CLIENT_ID": <CLIENT ID>,
     "CLIENT_SECRET": <CLIENT SECRET>
 }`

 Make sure to add http://localhost:5001 to allowed URLs in the Quickbooks Dashboard (sandbox).